-The table below provides the inverter's default settings - without a remote connected.
+The table below provides the inverter's default settings-without a remote control connected.
+If a remote is connected, the remote settings are saved in the inverter-even if the remote is disconnected-until all power to the inverter is removed.

-Table 3-2, Inverter/Charger Default Values
+Table 3-2 Inverter/Charger Default Values